cypress-io/cypress-docker-images/CONTRIBUTING.md

 2. add new line to [base/README.md](base/README.md) with new image information.
 3. add new folder to Git
-4. update [circle.yml](circle.yml) file by running `npm run build` and commit the changes.
-5. open a pull request.
+4. open a pull request.

 The new image will be built and tested on CI and pushed to Docker Hub once the PR is approved and merged to `master`.